ethereum/cryptography-research-website/src/posts/pq-ssle.md

 ## Acknowledgement

-We would like to thank Ward Beullens, Luca De Feo and George Kadianakis for for fruitful discussions and comments.
+We would like to thank Ward Beullens, Dan Boneh, Luca De Feo and George Kadianakis for for fruitful discussions and comments.